Harnessing the Power of Networks Part II: Our 3As – Alignment, Autonomy and Anxiety

 How do you solve these issues?
 What are you doing to allow your team members to grow?
 We’d love to hear from you!
 Leave us a comment or reach out to us!

 Ever wondered how to have a coffee break with colleagues when they are sitting halfway around the globe?
-Next time, we will talk about our approach to it and the art of creating communities in a network organization.
+Next time, we will talk about our approach to it and the art of creating communities in a network organisation.